cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_ANDI_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The ANDI behavior shall be applied when the opcode is OP-IMM and when func3 is 0x7.

-.. requirement:: F_ANDI_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of ANDI shall be the result of a bitwise and between its two parameters.
+  When the opcode is OP-IMM and the func3 field is 0x7, the register pointed by the rd field shall be the result of a bitwise and of the register pointed by the rs1 field and immediate value.

 SLLI
 ````